IBM/fashion-store/README.md

 ![Screenshot](docs/doc-images/16c.png?raw=true)

-### Update the code with clientId and Secret
+### Update the code with Client ID and Client Secret

 Update your local configuration file with your Client ID and Client Secret from the Payments API.
 The merchantId should be set in the next step, after registering your merchant.

 In the 'src/server.js' file, change the IOBP Payments API Client ID and Client Secret, and the merchantId from IOBP Admin API.

 ```
-// TODO change with the client id and client secret from the IOBP Payments API
+// TODO change with the Client ID and Client Secret from the IOBP Payments API
 const clientId = 'REPLACE_ME'
 const clientSecret = 'REPLACE_ME'
 // TODO change with merchantId from the IOBP Admin API